 Quality circle meetings will be held throughout the project.
-Project technical staff will meet with CCS staff to discuss operating issues, such as progress with production, the wording and structure of interview questions, special screens, quality control monitoring, gaining cooperation during the interview, refusal conversion, and the overall interviewing environment.
+The project team will meet with interviewing staff to discuss operating issues, such as progress with production, the wording and structure of interview questions, special screens, quality control monitoring, gaining cooperation during the interview, refusal conversion, and the overall interviewing environment.
 These meetings have been well-received by all interviewers in past studies as an opportunity for interviewer teams to provide feedback on daily operations.